 The mapping of the current status of facial recognition across the EU Member States will be achieved through various approaches: e-mails, web-based surveys and direct contacts with the relevant people and organisations.

-The key focus of the TELEFI project will be the use of facial recognition in criminal investigations.
-Nevertheless, information will also be collected about other databases containing facial images (for example, those relating to personal identity and driving) with the purpose of obtaining a complete overview of the field.
+The key focus of the TELEFI project is the use of facial recognition in criminal investigations.
+Nevertheless, information is also collected about other databases containing facial images (for example, those relating to personal identity and driving) with the purpose of obtaining a complete overview of the field.
 This will provide a future opportunity to consider whether these additional databases could be legally cross-used for criminal investigations/proceedings and transnational data exchange.

 A report will be published at the end of the TELEFI project containing a detailed description of the current status of facial recognition across the EU Member States along with recommendations on harmonizing the field at the European level.
 In addition, a dissemination conference will be held to provide a platform for sharing the TELEFI results and stimulating discussion on the way ahead.

 The TELEFI project is in line with the June 2016 Council Conclusions and Action Plan on the way forward in view of the creation of an European Forensic Science Area to stimulate the exchange of forensic data via Prüm and to improve its quality.